 Who Actually Gets Into Columbia?

-The following foreign countries sent the most students to the Class of 2024:
+Next, we look at the 13% of international students in the most recent freshman class.
+The following foreign countries sent the most students to the Class of 2025:

 - United Kingdom